Learn about investing

 It can seem complicated, and with so much information, it can be hard to know where to start.

-We've covered what we think you need to know about investing, from its rules of thumb, to understanding how to manage behaviours to make the right decisions.
+We've covered what we think you need to know about investing, from investing essentials, to understanding how to manage behaviours to make the right decisions.

 It should give you the confidence to turn your financial goals into a plan.